triggermesh/docs/docs/targets/awseventbridge.md

-# Event target for AWS EventBridge
+# Event Target for AWS EventBridge

 This event target receives arbitrary [CloudEvents][ce] over HTTP and sends them to a [AWS EventBridge partner event bus][intro] in a [JSON format][ce-jsonformat].

+## Prerequisites

 ## Deploying an instance of the Target